What is Cachet?

 Users can download UptimeRobot from the App Store or Google Play, but Cachet does not have a dedicated app.
 As UptimeRobot has a free plan, it doesn’t give you complete access to all core functionalities — unlike Cachet which is completely free.

-The No.7 Alternative to Cachet — Better Uptime
+The No.7 Alternative to Cachet — Better Stack’s Uptime

-The primary advantage of using Better Uptime over Cachet is that it is a part of the observability tool.
-So for users who are looking for other services apart from the status page – Better Uptime can be a solution.
+The primary advantage of using Better Stack’s Uptime over Cachet is that it is part of an observability tool.
+So for users who are looking for other services apart from the status page – Better Stack’s Uptime can be a solution.

 Comparing Cachet to Status Page Providers